riddhibattu/DSCI_heart_project/README.md

 # DSCI_heart_project
-Our group project for DSCI 100
+Our group project for DSCI 100 2
+Authors - Amelie, Betty, and Riddhi